-Head of Department: Koen De Mulder BA (Antwerp, Belgium) MBA (Vlerick) iPGCE Members of Department: Werner Nel BCom (University of the Freestate, South Africa) PGCE

-Mark Seccombe BSc (Southampton) MSc (Sheffield) PGCE Davinia Whittingham-Sharpe BSc (Bath) ASc (Jamaica) PGCE
+EXAM BOARD: Edexcel HEAD OF DEPARTMENT: Koen De Mulder BA (Antwerp, Belgium) MBA (Vlerick) iPGCE MEMBERS OF DEPARTMENT: Werner Nel BCom (University of the Freestate, South Africa) PGCE Mark Seccombe BSc (Southampton) MSc (Sheffield) PGCE

-Economics is a social science and is, therefore, unlike any previous subjects you will have studied.
-By the end of the two years you will be able to understand the intricate relationships between households, governments and businesses.
+Economics is a social science and by the end of the two years you will be able to understand the intricate relationships between households, governments and businesses.
 You will be required to combine analytical models with an awareness and consideration of the real world limitations during the course.